 If you’re a Canadian resident looking for health records from providers within Canada, you’re in luck!
 Try downloading Dot Health.
 We strongly feel this is the most convenient way to access all of your health records, no matter where they’re from.
-It’s completely free to get up to one year of your records, from up to three different providers.
-If you want unlimited access to your health records, you can upgrade to become a Plus member for a super low monthly fee.
 With Dot Health, your records are digital, meaning you can say goodbye to stacks of disorganized papers, and you can also email them securely to whomever you trust, like your specialist, family member, or new family doctor.

 What do I do if my doctor won’t release my records?

 Unfortunately, sometimes providers are reluctant to release records.
 Usually it’s for security reasons — they want to verify that it’s their patient making the request.
 In this case, we at Dot Health do everything in our power to convince them that we follow industry-leading security standards, and that releasing this information is in their patient’s best interest.
 If they still refuse, you may have to visit them and provide your signature in-person.

 Even if you visit your provider in person, they may still refuse your request if: